 Edo Beauty Lab

 Launched by yours truly in April 2023, the Edo Beauty Lab Self-Care Sunday Box is a passion project that represents my love for beauty boxes and self-care Sunday.

 Each month, subscribers receive a box of beauty, wellness, and self-care products products from Japan worth over 7,500 yen.
 The inaugural box, “Hopeful and Healing,” contains an original superfood-infused green clay mask, made in Tokyo.

 Read my introductory post on the Edo Beauty Lab Self-Care Sunday Box here: Inside the Edo Beauty Lab Self-Care Sunday Box.

 Fit Food Home

 Raise your hand if quarantine cooking had you like, “Ain’t nobody got for that.”
 Rather than picking up something at the kombini or doing Uber Eats again, try Fit Food Home.
-They come to your house as bright yellow frozen bento, BUT they aren’t your typical microwave dinner.
+They come to your house as bright yellow frozen bento, BUT they aren’t your typical microwave dinners.

 There are absolutely no artificial flavors, colors or preservatives in these meals, and the menus are balanced to help you reach your daily nutrient recommendations.

 Choose between 4 different subscription plans: Dish Plate (1 main dish and 2 sides); Supple Rice (a konnyaku/rice/grain mix); Mama Meal (for pregnant and nursing women); and Diet Meals (400kcal meals).